hihihippp/scottsievert.github.io/src/source/_posts/2014-05-14-Scientific-Python-tips-and-tricks.markdown

 `x.dot(y).dot(z)`.
 Much easier and much cleaner.

 ### Version Control
-This is kind of related to the scientific programming process; it applies to any file, whether it be in a programming language or not (a good example:
+This is not really related to the scientific programming process; it applies to any file, whether it be in a programming language or not (a good example:
 LaTeX files).